dduan/DrString/README.md

 ![Circular Logo](Documentation/Assets/Logo-Circular-Header.png)

-# DrString in the Multiverse of Pedantry
+# Dr. String in the Multiverse of Pedantry

 … or "DrString", for short.